21 August 2025

-This list presents Commonwealth budget measures with significant financial implications (over $50 million) that have been published in a budget update, where full enabling legislation has not yet passed Parliament.
+This list presents Commonwealth budget measures with significant financial implications (over $50 million) that have been published in a previous budget update, where full enabling legislation has not yet passed Parliament.

-Table 1 includes measures announced in the 2022-23 October Budget, 2023-24 Budget, the 2023-24 MYEFO and the 2024-25 Budget and is up to date as at 18 December 2024.
+Table 1 includes measures announced in the 2022-23 October Budget through to the 2024-25 Mid-Year Economic and Fiscal Outlook (MYEFO), and is up to date as at 30 June 2025.

 This list does not include measures which only require appropriation bills or the passage of amendments to Financial Framework (Supplementary Powers) Regulations 1997 - Schedule 1AB.
 Measures listed as 'unlegislated’ may have a planned commencement date in the future.

-Table 1: Measures announced before the 2024-25 MYEFO that remain unlegislated – as at 18 December 2024
+Table 1: Measures announced before the 2025-26 Budget that remain unlegislated – as at 30 June 2025(a)(b)

-Portfolio Budget Round Measure title UCB 22-23
+Portfolio Budget round Measure title UCB

 ($m)